blackllama/seaside/README.md

 Create a user in AWS IAM called `seaside-infra` which has temporary administrator access so that we can setup our infrastructure.

+Configure aws cli:

-Configure aws cli: `aws configure --profile seaside-infra`.
+`$ aws configure --profile seaside-infra`

 Install terraform by downloading from here: https://www.terraform.io/downloads.html

-Add terraform executable into your PATH environment variable.
-I rename `terraform.exe` to `tf.exe` to save typing.
+Add the terraform executable into your PATH environment variable.

+Rename `terraform` to `tf` to save typing.

 ## Setup